castle-engine/pascal-attributes-test/README.md

     This precludes usage to do anything on public properties.
 Bah, we would not be able to access them anyway I guess since no RTTI, so this makes sense.

     ```pascal
+    // will not work in FPC -- attributes are not allowed in non-published sections,
+    // and we cannot declare TCastleColor in published section.

     [CastleSerializedVector]
     property Color: TCastleColor read FColor write FColor;
     ```